 In January 1941 he sailed for Egypt and joined the 7th Queen’s Own Hussars in April: he remained with the Regiment until the end of the War and, says the Regimental History, “gained the admiration and affection of all ranks”.

-He saw active service in the Western Desert, in Burma and in Italy; It was in Burma that he won his DSO, the citation for which was as follows:
+He saw active service in the Western Desert, Burma and Italy; It was in Burma that he won his DSO, the citation for which was as follows:

 “Captain Metcalfe is attached to 7th Hussars as Regimental Chaplain.
 On 6th March 1942, this officer carried out a burial service close to the firing line North of Pegu.
 He then returned first aid throughout the day when fighting was taking place in and around the town.
 He sent his car back to safety, himself to Pegu and helped to look after the wounded and administered remaining with the wounded.
 Throughout the night of 6th/7th March, Captain Metcalfe continued to look after the wounded and performed burial services on the dead.